 We ultimately decided on spending 1 month in Tarapoto, 5 days in Chachapoyas, and 1 month in Trujillo.
 The reason for the extended stays is because we had to work while on our trip.
 Our flexible remote working schedules meant we could go on lots of day trips and treks.
 We also got to really know the places and made local friends.
 It was definitely different than spending just a few days in a bunch of different places.

 1. Get a Good Water Filter

-Many years ago, I spent $20 to buy a Sawyer Mini water filter.
+Many years ago, I bought a Sawyer Mini water filter.
 It is still one of the best purchases I’ve ever made.

 The tiny water filter can be screwed onto a normal plastic water bottle.
 Just drink straight through the filter.
 Or squeeze water through the filter into another bottle.
 It cleans virtually all bacteria, parasites, and other pathogens which could give you that infamous traveler’s diarrhea.